joe-singh/joe-singh.github.io/index.md

 Prior to Berkeley, I was raised in Dubai and Singapore and born in New Delhi.
 I am a huge basketball fan and love reading, especially about history and geopolitics.
 I like to [scribble down my thoughts from time to time](./writings.md).

-I really like learning new languages.
+I also really like learning new languages.
 I pretend to speak [French](./index-fr.md), [Turkish](./index-tr.md), and Persian.
 Recently I've tried to extend into ancient languages with
 [Latin](./index-lt.md) and Sanskrit.
-Check out some of the [translations](./translation.md) I work on in my spare time.
+You can check out some of the [translations](./translation.md) I work on in my spare time.
 This journey started when I moved out of India and had to learn English to be able to learn things and make friends in primary school.

 When not reading or declining nouns, I typically hunt for amazing